Continuing Education Activity

 Vitals signs: Assess for hemodynamic compromise, tachycardia, and hypotension.

-General: Assess for appropriate cognition as encephalopathy may be a sign of cinchonism.
+General: Assess for appropriate cognition, as encephalopathy may signify cinchonism.

 Eyes: Thorough examination of visual fields may demonstrate loss of peripheral vision with only central vision intact (tunnel vision) if the primary cause is from the optic nerve.
-If the retina is involved, this may demonstrate central loss of vision as well as complete blindness.
-Visual acuity may be diminished overall.
+If the retina is involved, this may manifest as central vision loss and complete blindness.
+In addition, visual acuity may be diminished overall.